Bellamy Mansion: Restoration

 In February 1972 fourth generation members of the Bellamy family started Bellamy Mansion, Inc., in hopes of beginning preservation and restoration of the historic home.
-Sadly, one month later arsonists set fire to the home.
+One month later, arsonists set fire to the home.
 While the fire department was able to put out the flames, extensive damage was done to a large amount of the interior.

 After the devastating fire in March 1972, Bellamy Mansion, Inc. faced a whole new set of challenges regarding the restoration of the home.
 The house had sustained extensive damage to its plaster work and much of the original wood had been destroyed.
 Further damage came from the water needed to extinguish the blaze.
 Over the next two decades more Bellamy family members and community volunteers joined to raise awareness and funds for the restoration effort.

 Through the 1970s and 1980s, Bellamy Mansion, Inc., worked to complete exterior restoration of the main home and the servants' quarters in the rear of the property, and to raise funds for the interior renovations.
 In 1989, the corporation decided to donate the property to the Historic Preservation Foundation of North Carolina.
 This turned the mansion into a public historic site.
 Over the next few years the necessary interior repairs were completed, and in 1994 the Bellamy Mansion Museum of History and Design Arts officially opened.